viac92/Web3Fundation_GrantApp/application-template.md

 | 1. | RPC Method (Random Selector) | We will create a custom RPC method to call from the fast blockchain the result of the random selection of the nodes |
 | 2. | RPC Method (Blockchain status) | We will create a set of custom RPC method to check the status of the two blockchain (e.g. if a node on the fast blockchain is reliable) |

-### Milestone 2 Example — Connection with of the two blockchain
+### Milestone 3 — Connection with of the two blockchain

 - **Estimated Duration:** 2 months
 - **FTE:**  2